smarter-project/home-assistant-demo/README.md

 Once all the containers are running, the web GUI should be available and you should be able to log into Home Assistant

 This deployment uses volumes and so the configuration is persistent between invocations of docker-compose.

 Remove the `ha_config` and `ha_mosquitto` docker volumes to start from initial state again.

 ## Simulate

-Once deployed the instance will remain static state.
-A python script is provided in the control directory which can be used to change the state of the various devices with the Home Assistant instance.
+Once deployed the instance will remain in a static state.
+A python script is provided in the control directory which can be used to change the state of the various devices within the Home Assistant instance.

 Example invocation:

 `control/simulate.py --interval 5 --all`

-This will potentially the state of all the devices every 5 seconds.
-Some randomness is used to decide whether to change the state of any particualr sensor.
+This will change the state of all the devices every 5 seconds (some randomness is used to decide whether to change the state of any particualr sensor).